tkuhn/napa-editor/README.md

     <script type="text/javascript" src="integrate_ckeditor.js"></script>

 This is only client-side so far.
-No saving or synchronizing is not yet implemented.
+Saving or synchronizing is not yet implemented.